 One of the most important reasons as to why a candidate should pursue mass communication course is that it is such a course that will satisfy the soul of a creative person.
-The study of Mass Communication needs hard work, persistence, focus and interest in creative endeavours.
+The study of Mass Communication needs hard work, persistence, focus, and interest in creative endeavors.

 All applicants must hold a graduation degree in any stream from a renowned university with a minimum of 60% marks.
 The age of the candidates should be minimum 23 years or more in age at the time of admissions.

 To get admission in UG course of mass communication, the candidate has to visit the online website of respective university/college in which he wants to take admission.
 By filling up the Application form applicants can enroll themselves for the entrance examination.
 After clearing the entrance exam counseling and group discussion will be done as per the schedule of the college.
 On the basis of skills and abilities, scholars will be shortlisted for admission.
 Some universities/colleges also admit the aspirants directly on the basis of 12th marks.

 Admission criteria for PG courses are the same as in UG courses.
 The entrance exam is conducted for selecting the deserving aspirants.
 Some universities/ colleges also admit the candidates directly on the basis of bachelor’s marks.

 Bachelor's Degrees in Mass Communication (Duration: 3 Years)